congyu711/congyu711.github.io/docs/_posts/2023-09-27-strongorderable.md

 <https://arxiv.org/abs/1507.05521>

-an induction on base orderablity.
+an induction on the size of the set $X$

 - 1-BO
 - 2-BO